saeyslab/multinichenetr/vignettes/basic_analysis_steps.md

 -->

 In this vignette, you can learn how to perform an all-vs-all MultiNicheNet analysis.
-In this vignette, we start from one single Seurat object containing cells from both sender and receiver cell types and from different patients.
+In this vignette, we start from one SingleCellExperiment object containing cells from both sender and receiver cell types and from different patients.

 A MultiNicheNet analysis can be performed if you have multi-sample, multi-group single-cell data.
 MultiNicheNet will look for cell-cell